zulip/zulip/docs/bots-guide.md

 2. Create the *followup* stream.
 3. Subscribe the bot to the newly created *followup* stream and a stream you want to use it from, e.g. *social*.
-4. Send a message to the stream you've subscribed the bot to (other than *followup*).
+4. Send a message mentioning your new bot to the stream you've subscribed the bot to (other than *followup*).
 If everything works, a copy of the message should now pop up in the *followup* stream.

 ## How to develop a bot

-The tutorial below explains the structure of a bot `<my-bot>.py`.
+The tutorial below explains the structure of a bot `<my-bot>.py`, which is the only file you need to create to develop a new bot.
 You can use this as boilerplate code for developing your own bot.

 Every bot is built upon this structure: